-The Challenges of MongoDB Analytics with Tableau
+The Challenges of MongoDB Analytics (or any other NoSQL analytics) with Tableau

 First off, we are not here to bash Tableau.
 Tableau is an excellent analytics tool for structured relational data.
 Our point here is that data has moved beyond well-understood structured data and now includes semi-structured and unstructured data stored in newer NoSQL databases, like MongoDB.
 Trying to using analytics tools that are architecturally committed to relational structures for analytics on MongoDB (NoSQL) is the definition of putting a square peg in a round hole.